simeononsecurity/simeononsecurity.ch/content/articles/best-ups-models-for-uninterrupted-connectivity/index.en.md

 ### Redundancy and Load Distribution

 While having a single UPS is beneficial, **multiple UPS units** offer a **higher level of redundancy**.
 In case one UPS fails or becomes overloaded, the others can pick up the load, ensuring uninterrupted power supply.
-This is especially crucial for **mission-critical** systems where downtime is not an option.
+This is especially crucial for **mission-critical** systems where downtime isn't an option.

 ### Tailored Protection for Different Devices